-During the ZEV midterm review (MTR) process, staff has been in contact with all of the manufacturers subject to this regulation to assess the status of technology through their product plans.
-Information collected during this process was then used to develop minimum compliance scenarios, which emphasize the main function of the ZEV regulation: to set a floor to ensure pure ZEV technology is being produced to help the technology reach commercialization.
+During the ZEV midterm review (MTR) process, staff was in contact with all of the auto manufacturers subject to this regulation to assess the status of technology through their product plans.
+Information collected during this process was then used to develop minimum compliance scenarios which emphasize the main function of the ZEV regulation: to set a floor to ensure pure ZEV technology is being produced to help the technology reach commercialization.

-The question that these scenarios answer is how much could be expected (at a minimum) from the ZEV regulation in any given model year.
-Minimum compliance scenarios are typically used by ARB to determine the cost for manufacturers to meet regulatory requirements and are combined with projected emission benefits to determine the cost-effectiveness of the requirements.
-These scenarios are not a market forecast of what actual total sales may be or will likely be in any given model year, but rather are regulatory compliance projections using the best available information at the time of this review.
+The question that these scenarios answer is how much could be expected, at a minimum, from the ZEV regulation in any given model year.
+Minimum compliance scenarios are typically used by CARB to determine the cost for auto manufacturers to meet regulatory requirements and are combined with projected emission benefits to determine the cost-effectiveness of the requirements.
+These scenarios are not a market forecast of what actual total sales may be, or will likely be, in any given model year, but are rather regulatory compliance projections using the best available information at the time of this review.

 2017 ZEV Calculator Tool (Excel - 222 KB)

 An Excel spreadsheet that can be used to compare various compliance scenarios simultaneously.
 The spreadsheet is pre-populated with the assumptions used to generate the scenarios described in Appendix A of the Midterm Review Report.

 2012 ZEV Calculator Tool (Excel - 68 KB)

 An Excel spreadsheet first developed for the 2012 ZEV rulemaking.

 ZEV Tutorial for Model Years 2018+